-- Entry is open to student teams comprised of one to five students.
-At least one member of the team must be a full-time or part-time matriculated student, undergraduate or graduate, at Seton Hall University.
+- Entry is open to student teams comprised of one to six students.
+All members of the team must be students at Seton Hall University.
 Individuals may be a member of only one team.

 - Ideas submitted must represent the original work of the team members.